galactic-plane/portal-extensions/README.md

 4. **Customize Configuration**
    - Edit `manifest.json` for your extension
    - Modify colors, text, features as needed
-   - C# plugin generates init files from manifests
+   - Init files are generated from manifests

 ## 🎨 Key Features